bigmlcom/python/docs/index.rst

 many compiled scripts in one request.

-Each ``execution`` is run under its associated user credentials and its particular environment constaints.
-As ``scripts`` can be shared, you can execute the same ``script`` several times under different usernames by creating different ``executions``.
+Each ``execution`` is run under its associated user credentials and its particular environment constrains.
+As ``scripts`` can be shared, different users can execute the same ``script`` using different inputs.
+Each particular execution will generate an ``execution`` resource in BigML.

-As an example of ``execution`` resource, let's create one for the script in the previous section:
+As an example of an ``execution`` resource, let's create one for the first script in the previous section.
+In this case, no inputs are required because the ``script`` expects none:

 .. code-block:: python